 Many advancements in medical treatments for rheumatoid arthritis have been made over the past two decades.
 Researchers now feel that rheumatoid arthritis immunotherapy is one of the best methods of preventing the disease’s progression.
-Immunotherapy and its several formats essentially stop the patient’s immune system response to attacking healthy joint tissue.
+Immunotherapy and its several formats can essentially stop the patient’s immune system response and limits damage to healthy joint tissue.

 By preventing the immune system from causing inflammation, immunotherapy helps rheumatoid arthritis patients experience greater periods of disease inactivity or remission.
 With fewer active states of disease symptoms, rheumatoid arthritis patients can continue to live a high quality of life and experience less chronic pain.

 With rheumatoid arthritis, the body’s immune system is triggered to attack healthy joint tissue.
-These attacks produce inflammation and cause chronic pain and other severe symptoms.
+These attacks produce inflammation and cause chronic pain, joint damage, and other severe symptoms.
 In an effort to stop the autoimmune attacks from happening in rheumatoid arthritis patients, researchers have developed immunotherapy treatments that protect the body from its own attacks by interrupting the autoimmune responses.

-Immunotherapy treatments called biologic response modifiers, are some of the most effective medications used in preventing immune attacks in rheumatoid arthritis patients.
-They are part of a type of medication called disease-modifying antirheumatic drugs (DMARDs) and are often used as early as possible in the disease course.
+Immunotherapy treatments called biologic response modifiers are some of the most effective medications used in preventing immune attacks in rheumatoid arthritis patients.
+They are one of a type of medication called disease-modifying antirheumatic drugs (DMARDs) and are often effectively used as early as possible in the disease course.

 Research has shown that the sooner aggressive immunotherapy treatment can begin, the better the outlook will be for the patient.
-Immunotherapy treatment can prevent the disease from progressing to a point where surgery would be required and mobility would be at stake.
+Immunotherapy treatment can prevent the disease from progressing and prevent complications such as loss of joint function and mobility requiring surgery.

 Rheumatoid arthritis immunotherapy or biological therapy works by treating or restoring the body’s immune system so that it is able to fight against infection or disease.
 The immunotherapy drugs take portions of the immune system and treat the contributors to autoimmune disease.